KSneha23/TO-DO/README.md

 # TO-DO
 A simple to do list to make everyone's day to day life easy

-to run clone the project and do node app.js and you can see the website hosted on localhost:3000
+To run, clone the project and run node app.js on your cmd and you can see the website hosted on localhost:3000.